syncfusion-content/wpf-docs/wpf/GroupBar/Adding-Content-to-GroupBar-Item.md

 ###Adding GroupView to GroupBar Item

-GroupView control can be added to the GroupBar Item by using XAML or {% highlight C# %} code.
+GroupView control can be added to the GroupBar Item by using XAML or C# code.
 Here is the code snippet.